haberdashPI/bistable/README.md

 1. Install [Julia](https://julialang.org/downloads/) version v1.0
 2. Create a file called `Config.toml` in the base directory of the project that contains the line `data = "[data dir]"` where `[data dir]` is replaced with the location of the experimental data.
-This folder can be found in the lab file server under David Little's personal data, under `data/bistability`.
-Copy this folder to your machine and provide it's location in `Config.toml`.
+This should be the location of the uncompressed archived data.
 3. Make sure the julia binary [can be found on your PATH](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started).
 4. Run the install.sh (Mac or Unix) script or install.cmd (Windows).
 Or you can run the VSCode build task named "Install".

+## Re-running experiment simulations

-This is all that's necessary to re-run the computational simulations on, e.g. a cluster.
+Installation is all that's necessary to re-run the computational simulations on, e.g. a cluster.
 Each experiment, listed under `data`, is run using the `src/run_all_count_lengths.sh` script.